 - 2 hours charge time

-The Fitbit Luxe rarely specifies the capacity of the battery packed into its devices, but it claims the Luxe can deliver up to 5 days battery life.
+Fitbit rarely specifies the capacity of the battery packed into its devices, but it claims the Luxe can deliver up to 5 days battery life.
 That's short of the 7 days offered on the Charge 4 and the 6+ days promised on Fitbit's Sense and Versa 3 smartwatches.
 It's also half of what you'll get from the Inspire 2, which currently offers the best battery life on any Fitbit you can buy right now.

 When it comes to charging, we are dealing with another different charging cradle set up that does clip satisfyingly secure to the back of the tracker when you need to power it back up.
 When it does hit 0%, it'll take you 2 hours to get back up to 100%.